Your clients’ most important asset is not their home, car or other possessions.

 Asking the right questions can help uncover information to create a plan should your clients be out of work due to an illness or injury.
 Ask your clients these types of questions to see how prepared they would be:

-Do you have enough in savings to pay your monthly expenses?
+- Do you have enough savings to pay your monthly expenses?

 When your clients add disability insurance to their financial plan, they’re not only taking an important step towards securing their income during working years, they’re giving themselves a plan to keep life going.